"I generally knew about individuals passing on however the second it influenced my family, reality struck that this is genuine."

-"Specialists ... are saying that this will have long haul impacts and I concur on the grounds that it won't provide a sense of finality to these youngsters.
+"Specialists ... are saying that this will have long haul impacts and I concur on the grounds that it won't provide a sense of finality to these kids.
 They're truly going to battle in the long haul," she said.

-"At the point when youngsters realize you give it a second thought and they feel that you give it a second thought, when you step in, they're not going to betray you since they realize you're coming from a position of mindful," she said.
+"At the point when kids realize you give it a second thought and they feel that you give it a second thought, when you step in, they're not going to betray you since they realize you're coming from a position of mindful," she said.

 "We need to put forth that attempt [to draw in them] and not just when we need something from them, since that is the thing that typically occurs," she said.

-While the youngsters TimesLIVE addressed had not encountered the demise of a parent or guardian, many like Daniels had lost relatives and companions and they too shared their feelings of trepidation and stresses over their own folks or guardians getting the infection.
+While the youngsters TimesLIVE addressed had not encountered the passing of a parent or guardian, many like Daniels had lost relatives and companions and they too shared their feelings of trepidation and stresses over their own folks or guardians getting the infection.